 Sean studied his undergraduate degree in Animal Science at the University of Essex and University of British Columbia in Vancouver, also completing postgraduate seminar modules in Applied Animal Ethics and Welfare Science.
-He is passionate about the interactions between people and animals, and the impact we can have on entire ecosystems.
-His undergraduate dissertation studied the ecology of small mammal populations and their parasite burdens.
+He is passionate about the interactions between people and animals, particularly when it comes to breeding practices in domestic pets and how these impact animal welfare.

 Graduating from Dublin vet school in 2010, Sean spent the first six years of his veterinary career in domestic, exotic pet and zoo animal practice.
-He’s treated and advised on the care and welfare of a vast array of species from elephants and big cats to invertebrates, reptiles and amphibians.
-In 2016 Sean left clinics to work in pet nutrition and have more time for media and wildlife conservation work.
+He’s treated and advised on the care and welfare of a vast array of species from elephants and big cats to invertebrates, birds, reptiles and amphibians.
+In 2016 Sean left clinics to work as a veterinary consultant in industry and dedicate more time to his animal welfare advocacy and wildlife conservation work.
+Sean has been a vocal advocate for improvements in pedigree dog breeding, particularly brachycephalic (flat faced) breed welfare.
+He’s also been campaigning to close the legal loophole around importation of ear cropped dogs, an illegal cosmetic mutilation in the UK and has raised concerns about the rising popularity of extreme breeding in status dogs such as exotic and XL Bully breeds.

 Print, broadcast and digital media